 Once a consumer self-schedules a visit, follow up immediately to engage them further with an invitation to complete pre-registration tasks and fill out forms online before they arrive, using their own device.
 Not only do patients appreciate the convenience, giving them the means to complete pre-registration and intake forms prior to arrival also streamlines the data collection process.
 For returning patients, presenting them with information they provided at prior visits allows them to quickly confirm or update information, which improves accuracy and completeness.
 Insurance and identification card images are easily captured as well.
 Finally, integrate patient co-pay, balance information and payment options within the pre-registration process to increase payment collection at the time of service.

 By making a convenient, frictionless experience integral to outreach campaigns, health systems build loyalty with current patients while maximizing marketing expenditures designed to draw in new consumers (check out the infographic on this topic as well).
-Leveraging the R1 Patient Experience platform, healthcare marketers can make their health system stand out in their market, while making it easier than ever for consumers and patients to choose their health system over the competition.
+Leveraging R1 Entri, the intelligent patient access solution, healthcare marketers can make their health system stand out in their market, while making it easier than ever for consumers and patients to choose their health system over the competition.

 To learn more, download our eBook, Build High-Value Service Line Volume – 3 Strategies for Confidently Expanding Consumer Self-Service.